Easter Centerpiece with Home Made Felt Flowers

 You will need four sheets of felt, blue, pink, white and yellow.
 Hot glue or a needle and thread.
-A rabbit, moss matt and a cloche lid (optional).
+A rabbit, moss mat and a cloche lid (optional).

 The Rolled Felt Flowers

-To make these you cut them out using the linked template as a guide and then roll them starting at the inside.
+To make these you cut them out using the hand drawn felt petals as a guide and then roll them starting at the inside.

 Glue them with a little dab of hot glue as you roll and don’t worry about making the rolls really tight.
 A loose flower turns out a little bigger.

 The White Felt Flowers